 The case studies in each of these chapters display a number of important key facts in a summary table at the beginning.
-The contents of this table are explained below.
+The contents of this table are explained on the next page.

-Climate risks This section indicates the possible climate risks that the project has been confronted with throughout its realization or that will probably occur in the future.
-In this working paper, four principal climate risks have been identified: extreme temperatures (e.g. heat waves), flooding, droughts and sea level rise.
-Each of these climate risks is displayed with its specific icon.
-You can find a more detailed description of each of the main climate risks covered in this working paper as well as their icons on the pages 16 -18.
-SDGs This part of the summary table shows the links of the projects to the relevant SDGs by displaying their icons.
-Find more information on the variety of SDGs, their meaning as well as a summary table displaying all of the goals and their respective icons on the pages 19 - 20.
-Project location Here, the specific area of implementation of the project is indicated.
-The project location can either be a city, a peri-urban area or have an urban focus, being centred on urban rivers or river catchments.
-Adaptation type This section indicates the specific adaptation approach taken within the project.
+Climate risks Indicates the possible climate risks that the project has faced or that will probably occur in the future.
+This working paper identifies four principal climate risks: extreme temperatures (e.g., heat waves), flooding, droughts and sea level rise.
+A specific 'icon' symbol denotes each of these climate risks Pages 16-18 provide more detailed description of each of the main climate risks and icons.
+SDGs SDGs relevant to projects are indicated by their icons.
+Pages 19-20 provide more information on SDGs and a summary table displaying their goals and their respective icons.
+Project location Indicates the specific area of implementation of the project.
+The project location can either be a city, a peri-urban area or have a focus on or relevance to urban regions (for example, focusing on urban rivers or river catchments).
+Adaptation type Indicates the specific adaptation approach taken within the project (based on classification in Berrang-Ford et al. (2011)).
 Keywords Identifies the main topics or areas of information covered in each case study.
-Sectors Provides information on the most relevant sectors of the case study, e.g. water, health, biodiversity Stakeholders Indicates all the relevant implementing partners and institutions, beneficiaries of the project or other stakeholders involved; e.g. communities, the private sector etc. Project status The project status gives information on the project duration and whether the project is still ongoing.
-Contact point In case of further questions or interest in the project and its approach taken, this is the relevant contact point.
-Website Although not available for every project, the website can be consulted for further information and resources about the presented or other similar projects.
+Sectors Provides information on the most relevant sectors of the case study (e.g., water, health, and biodiversity).
+Stakeholders Indicates all the relevant implementing partners and institutions, beneficiaries of the project, and any other stakeholders involved (e.g., communities, the private sector, etc.).
+Project status Provides information on the project's duration and whether the project is still ongoing.
+Contact point Provides the relevant point of contact for those seeking further information in the project and its approach.
+Website Provides the project's web address (where available) as a source for additional information.